wp-plugins/myc4-import/readme.txt

 	and import them as posts in your blog.

 == Upgrade ==
+If you want to upgrade from version 0.4 and bellow you will have to move the Images and Resources folders from the plugin directory to the wp-content/myc4 directory before you upgrade.
+This way the images are saved.

-If you upgrade from version 0.4 and bellow you will have to delete all previously imported posts and reimport otherwise the images in those posts will not be available anymore.
+If you didn't read this before you upgraded you will have to delete the imported posts and reimport otherwise the images in those posts will not be available anymore.

 == Changelog ==